PolySync/polysync-core-cpp-examples/QtImageViewer/README.md

 Packages: libglib2.0-dev

-To install on Ubuntu
+To install on Ubuntu:

 ```bash
 sudo apt-get install <package>
 ```

-### Building and Running the Node
+### Building and running the node

 ```bash
 $ cd QtImageViewer